solidi/writing/05-deception-degenerate-ab-testing.md

 Next, we will fake things.

-## Pattern 2: Fake Platform Until We Build It
+## Pattern 2: Fake It Until We Build It

-Of course, there are many parts of a digital product that haven’t been built intelligently yet.
+Of course, there are many parts of a digital product that haven’t been built completely yet.
 However, we want to increase engagement in some way.

 ### Example